-- hot sauce, sour cream, red onion, green onion, cilantro
+- hot sauce, sour cream, red onion, green onion, cilantro, pickled jalapeño, cherry tomatoes

-- Combine all sauce ingredients and stir to combine.
-Taste and adjust seasoning if needed.
+- Mix the yogurt, hot sauce, and lime juice.
+Stir to combine.
+Taste and add more hot sauce if desired.
 Refrigerate until ready to serve.

-- Cut fish into long strips and serve on tortillas with sauce and desired toppings.
+- Cut fish into long strips.
+Serve with tortillas, sauce, and desired toppings.